zuozhenggh/learning-library/developer-library/visual-builder/standalone/create-pub-webapp/stage-and-publish/stage-and-publish.md

 # Stage and Publish an Oracle Visual Builder Web Application

-## Before You Begin
+## Introduction

-This 10-minute tutorial shows you how to stage and publish a web application.
+This tutorial shows you how to stage and publish a web application.

+Estimated Lab Time:  10 minutes

 ### Background